EXECUTIVE REORGANIZATION ORDER (EXCERPT)

 WHEREAS, Section 2 of Article V of the Michigan Constitution of 1963 empowers the Governor to make changes in the organization of the Executive Branch or in the assignment of functions among its units that he considers necessary for efficient administration; and

-WHEREAS, there is a continued need to increase collaboration, optimize service delivery, and ensure efficient administration; and
+WHEREAS, there is a continued need to reorganize functions among state departments to ensure efficient administration; and

-NOW, THEREFORE, I, Richard D. Snyder, Governor of the state of Michigan, by virtue of the powers and authority vested in the Governor by the Michigan Constitution of 1963 and Michigan law, order the following:
+NOW, THEREFORE, I, Richard D. Snyder, Governor of the State of Michigan, by virtue of the power and authority vested in the Governor by the Michigan Constitution of 1963 and Michigan law, order the following:

 As used in this Order:

-G. “State Budget Director” means the individual appointed by the Governor pursuant to Section 321 of the Management and Budget Act, 1984 PA 431, MCL 18.1321.
+C. "State Budget Director" means the individual appointed by the Governor pursuant to Section 321 of the Management and Budget Act, 1984 PA 431, MCL 18.321.

-B. All rules, orders, contracts, plans, and agreements relating to the functions transferred to the Public Service Commission by this Order lawfully adopted prior to the effective date of this Order shall continue to be effective until revised, amended, or rescinded.
+A. All rules, orders, contracts, plans, and agreements relating to the functions transferred by this Order lawfully adopted prior to the effective date of this Order by the responsible state agency shall continue to be effective until revised, amended, or rescinded.

 In fulfillment of the requirements of Section 2 of Article V of the Michigan Constitution of 1963, this Order shall be effective 60 days after the filing of this Order.